rmcwhae/russellmcwhae.ca/content/journal/behind-the-curve.md

 ---

 Per the intro—and in contrast to my experience with Macs—my PC hardware-upgrade approach has been far easier on the wallet.
 In the second half of this piece, let’s look at how this notion of being behind on the price-to-performance curve applies to other toys.
-The idea here is to find creative new ways to use older items, resulting in the thrill of something different but without the sticker shock of the brand-new.
+The idea here is to find creative new ways to use older items, resulting in the thrill of something different but without the sticker shock of the brand new.

 Continuing with computers, old hardware need not be junked as it ages beyond seven or more years.
 Minor upgrades such as my aforementioned WiFi/Bluetooth adapter can extend the functionality of old hardware in interesting new ways.
 I recently happened upon a few old 1 TB 3.5-inch desktop hard drives.
 I replaced my ailing RAID 1 array (two 1 TB drives mirrored for redundancy, where one of the drives had been giving SMART errors for years) with a four-drive RAID 5 array (3 TB of usable space).
 For the non-geeks, my storage capacity tripled for zero dollars.